 - $1.25 million motorcycle accident

 Our injury lawyers are dedicated to our clients’ best interests and will not hesitate to pursue the maximum compensation you deserve.
 During your free, no obligation consultation, we will carefully review your claim to determine who is at fault for your accident and can be held liable for your injury and financial losses.

-We are well-versed in Arizona’s personal injury laws and will explore every option available to help you obtain the results your claim deserves.
+The legal team at Phillips Law Group are well-versed in Arizona’s personal injury laws and will explore every option available to help you obtain the results your claim deserves.

 Call or text 1-800-706-3000 to schedule a free, no obligation consultation.

 How Can a Personal Injury Lawyer Help Me?

 Personal injury claims are often complex legal matters that are difficult for most people to handle alone.
 Many accident victims require the help of a skilled attorney who has intricate knowledge of Arizona’s personal injury laws and experience working with insurance companies to obtain fair and accurate results.

 All too often, insurance companies will attempt to settle a claim as quickly as possible for the lowest amount of compensation possible.
 Unfortunately, this offer rarely reflects the true amount the victim’s claim is worth.

 At Phillips Law Group, we dedicate the entirety of our skills and resources to meet our clients’ needs...